vabarbosa/vb_QiskitHackathonProject/README.md

 ## Computing the xors

-Our oracle for this problem needs to figure out if the first M bits of T are equal to P, which reduces to checking of the xor of those bits is zero.
+Our oracle for this problem needs to figure out if the first $M$ bits of
+$T$ are equal to $P$, which reduces to checking of the xor of those bits is zero.
 We implement this using a set of cnot gates between each bit pair.